 dereliction of duty resulting in patient injury

-any violation of civil law or Kaiser Permanente policies (i.e., HIPPA, breach of confidentiality)
+any violation of civil law or Kaiser Permanente policies (i.e., HIPAA, breach of confidentiality)

 cheating or plagiarizing

-Dismissal from the program is final.
-Dismissed students will not be readmitted.
-The program director consults with the faculty, Kaiser Permanente Legal, and KPSAHS administrators, when a student dismissal is warranted.
+Dismissal from the program is final, subject to the limited appeal process below Dismissed students will not be readmitted.
+The program director consults with the faculty, Kaiser Permanente Legal, and KPSAHS administrators, to determine when a student dismissal is warranted.

 Grounds for dismissal include but are not limited to the following actions: